DevExpress/testcafe/docs/articles/documentation/test-api/typescript-support.md

 > Important!
 You cannot override the `module` and `target` options.

-Save `tsconfig.json` to the directory from which you run TestCafe (usually the project's root directory), or specify the [tsConfigPath](../using-testcafe/configuration-file.md#tsconfigpath) option in the [configuration file](../using-testcafe/configuration-file.md) to use a different location.

 TestCafe passes the following options to the TypeScript compiler unless you override them in `tsconfig.json`:

 Option                    | Value